The Planning and Development Act 2024

 There are also corporate governance requirements for environmental organisations and unincorporated bodies, ie a residents’ association, in order to be considered eligible to apply for judicial review.

 The right of any appeal of a decision of the High Court to the Court of Appeal has also been removed, which was available under the PDA.
-However, the Bill retains the right to seek an appeal to the Supreme Court.
+However, the Act retains the right to seek an appeal to the Supreme Court.

 Environmental Legal Costs Financial Assistance Mechanism

-A significant reform proposed under the Bill is the introduction of the Environmental Legal Costs Financial Assistance Mechanism.
+A significant reform is the introduction of the Environmental Legal Costs Financial Assistance Mechanism.
 This will be a means-tested legal aid scheme for applicants in judicial review and other Aarhus Convention (environmental) cases where parties will be required to bear their own costs.
 Costs paid under the scheme will be on a fixed-scale, established specifically for these types of cases.
 If an applicant is successful in its case, it will be able to recover its costs in line with the scale.
 If an applicant is unsuccessful, it may receive a contribution to its costs from the scheme which is proportionate to the applicant’s means assessment.

-The complete Bill is available to review.
+The complete Act is available to review.

 The content of these articles are provided for information purposes only and does not constitute legal or other advice.